pkozielecki/ios-kiss-views/README.md

 ### Badly written, _"smart"_ view (for reference)

 The app contains also badly written, _"smart"_ `BadErrorView` (with bound `BadErrorViewModel`).\
-The view also visualises different app error, but the way is implemented is complicated and not sustainable throughout the life of the project.\
+The view also visualises different app errors, but the way is implemented is complicated and not sustainable throughout the life of the project.\
 **The purpose of this code is to visualise how quickly a rather simple view can grow (in size and complexity) when new responsibilities are added to it.**\
 Please refer to the commit history between `fde934ed002e6a23844c27f9a77ddf61d27acf00` and `5dafddd3763c2dba7208761d1c71d96cf1130cb7`.